insurello/recruiting/Interviews.md

 Whenever we make a decision to move forward or to terminate we inform the candidate within 1 workday about the next step or tell her/him about the termination and we give some feedback of what we liked about the candidate and what we think was missing.

+The interview process is also about us giving a good impression to the cadidate.
+We might lose great candidates if we don't seem to care much about them, if we are late or don't greet them properly for example.

 In any interview situation there should not be more than 2 of us interviewing at the same time.
 It can be very intimidating to sit in front of a "full panel" of people judging you and it might cause the candidate to not show who she/he really is.
 It is still a good idea for the candidate to meet several people within the team and company so have different people be in charge of different steps of the process.